Wednesday, May 14, 2025 • Welcome to the 100% Nonsense-Free Zone!

 Digital storage is like books, magazines, or scrolls—the information they contain is always there.

-RAM is the part of our brain where temporary ideas, feelings, or imaginations float as we experience the world through our senses, like reading or book or viewing a painting.
+RAM is the part of our brain where temporary ideas, feelings, or imaginations float as we experience the world through our senses, like reading a book or viewing a painting.
 To keep those ideas alive, we need to write them down.

 HDD vs. SSD: Similarities